soderling-lab/SynaptopathyProteomics/README.md

 Analysis of synaptosome TMT proteomics from __Shank2__, __Shank3__, __Syngap1__, and __Ube3a__ mouse models of neurodevelopmental disorders.

-Main directories:
+## Project Organization
-* Bin - executable scripts for the project.
+* Bin/ - executable scripts for the project.
-* Code - the code that performs the projects analysis.
+* Code/ - the code that performs the projects analysis.
-* Input - the input data.
+* Input/ - the raw data used as a starting point for the analysis.

 Additional directories:
 Several other directories are generated during the executation of the analysis: